hypre-space/hypredrive/data/README.md

 Alternatively, you can download the datasets manually from the Zenodo record and extract them into this directory.

+For release preparation, run `scripts/pack_datasets.py` to create one deterministic tarball per dataset, plus MD5/SHA256 checksums and a v0.3.0 manifest under `/tmp/hypredrive-datasets-v0.3.0`.

 ## Datasets

 - ps3d10pt7: 3D Laplacian (scalar) with the standard 7‑point finite difference stencil
 - compflow6k: compositional multiphase flow problem simulated in GEOS.
 - poromech2k: sequence of linear systems a multiphase poromechanics simulation in GEOS.
+- MGR strategy datasets: 27 small offline cases, one for every GEOS MGR strategy, with np1 and np4 variants.

+The MGR strategy datasets are not checked into the hypredrive sources.
+Include their top-level short-named directories (for example, `spres1k` and `cmpres1k`) in the same Zenodo archive as the other datasets.
+The generated `mgr_strategy_cases.md` file lists every case, its GEOS strategy, and its total DOF count.
+Run serial cases from their `np1/` directory with `hypredrive-cli input.yml`, or run the four-rank `np4/` variant with `mpiexec -n 4 hypredrive-cli input.yml`.

 ## Notes